NaifZaghmout/World-Cup-Winner-2022/README.md

-##  testing
+##  Testing

 - I tested that this is page works in different browsers , Chrome , Firefox , Safari
 - I confirmed that this project responsive , looks good and functions on all standard screen sizes using devtools device toolbar
-- i confirmed that the navigation , header , event info  text are readable and easy to understand
+- T confirmed that the navigation , header , event info  text are readable and easy to understand

- ##  bugs
+ ##  Bugs

-- i was style in css my menu class and the css wasn’t response
+- I was style in css my menu class and the css wasn’t response

             <ul class="menu">